LLNL/lbann/docs/data_transforms.rst

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 Entries in the sample are scaled to a mean of 0 and standard deviation
 of 1.
-This tranformation takes no parameters.
+This transformation takes no parameters.

 .. math::